 All glaucoma treatments aim to prevent further damage to your sight.
 However, treatment cannot repair or improve damage that may have already been caused by high pressure before it was found.

 Treatment to lower your eye pressure usually starts with eye drops.
-These act by reducing the amount of fluid produced in the eye or by opening up the drainage channels so that excess liquid can drain away.
-In the majority of cases, the drops lower your eye pressure and keep pressure stable which protects your eye against further damage and prevents sight loss.
+These act by reducing the amount of fluid produced in your eye or by opening up the drainage channels so that excess liquid can drain away.
+In the majority of cases, the drops lower your eye pressure and keep the pressure stable which protects your eye against further damage preventing sight loss.
 In some cases, the first drops you use may not work or might cause side effects but if this happens your ophthalmologist would explore alternative drops with you.

 Using your eye drops as your ophthalmologist recommends is very important in stopping you losing sight to your glaucoma.
 Although you will not notice any difference in your vision when you use the drops, they will prevent you losing your sight.
-Like all medications, some drops do have side affects but usually only a small number of people experience these and the risk of these side affects is small compared to the risk of losing vision if you don't use the drops as prescribed.
+Like all medications, some drops do have side effects but usually only a small number of people experience these and the risk of these side effects is small compared to the risk of losing vision if you do not use the drops as prescribed.